MileHacker Logo

 Mid-range Restaurants

-Numerous trattorias, ristoranti, and osterias provide traditional The Most serene republic of san marino and From italy dishes in a comfortable setting.
-These deliver a good balance of quality and price.
+Numerous trattorias, ristoranti, and osterias provide traditional The Most serene republic of the most serene republic of san marino plus Italian dishes in a comfortable setting.
+These offer a good balance of quality and price.

 • Good value for money.